ZenXChaos/MapleStorySDLCPP/Tutorials/Tutorial03/README.md

 </pre>

-Now, let's add a few variables to our '''AnimatedSprite''' class.
+Now, let's add a few variables to our *AnimatedSprite* class.

 ### Variables